BarbaraJoebstl/ml_devops_engineer/Glossary.md

 ### Test Statistic
 A random variable that can be computed from the data.
 The formula for the TS is specified by the appropriate statistical test that can be chosen once a null hypothesis and an alternative hypothesis have been formulated.
 For example, to test whether two samples have the same mean (null hypothesis) or a different mean (alternative hypothesis) we can use the t-test.
 The t-test specifies how to compute the TS appropriate for this case, as well as what is the expected distribution of TS under the null hypothesis.

+## Training, Validation and Experiment Tracking
+### Experiment Tracking:
+The process of recording all the necessary pieces of information needed to inspect and reproduce a run.
+We need to track the code and its version, the dependencies and their versions, all the metrics of interests, all the produced artifacts (images, model exports, etc.), as well as the environment where the experiment runs.

+### Hyperparameter Optimization:
+The process of varying one or more hyperparameter of a run in order to optimize a metric of interest (for example, Accuracy or Mean Absolute Error).

+### Inference Artifact:
+An instance of the Inference Pipeline containing a trained model.

+### Inference Pipeline:
+A pipeline constituted of two steps: the pre-processing step and the model.
+The pre-processing step can be a pipeline on its own, and it manipulates the data and prepares them for the model.
+The inference pipeline should contain all the pre-processing that needs to happen during model development as well as during production.
+When the inference pipeline is trained (i.e., it contains a trained model) it can be exported to disk.
+The export product is called an Inference Artifact.